Prepared for Global Cannabis Investor Magazine

 Trade war talks with China, the popularity of online shopping for American consumers, and the death of “big box” retailers has begun to transform the demand for various asset classes in the traditional investment markets.

 Over the past decade the United States commercial real estate market has undergone a historical cycle that could be compared to a roller coaster ride.
-After the housing crisis and the economic meltdown that ensued shorty after in 2008 and the years to follow, the stabilization of the capital markets has been a slow, yet steady and consistent process that has resulted in what most investors and analysts would describe as a “healthy” market with strong growth.
-Although the current trends are vastly different than they were a decade ago and the market demands have undergone a complete transformation, there is a substantial amount of stability in certain commercial real estate asset classes
+Meaning that there are commercial notes for sale for people to free up their capital during this time.
+After the housing crisis and the economic meltdown that ensued shortly after in 2008 and the years to follow, the stabilization of the capital markets has been a slow, yet steady, and consistent process that has resulted in what most investors and analysts would describe as a “healthy” market with strong growth.
+Although the current trends are vastly different than they were a decade ago and the market demands have undergone a complete transformation, there is a substantial amount of stability in certain commercial real estate asset classes.
+Quite simply, investors in commercial real estate sense profits can be attained.
+It is for that reason that they are keen to work with experts similar to R&M Concrete in order to create buildings of a lucrative nature.

 The most stable asset class with the highest demand, lowest vacancy rates, most new construction, and stable growth is undoubtedly industrial.
 In 2019 it was estimated that roughly 88% of cap rates for industrial investments ranged on average anywhere from 4.6% to 8.0%.
 This can be attributed to the rising popularity of third-party logistics providers and other B2C businesses that are focused on home delivery to their customers such as Amazon.
 Even retailers that traditionally relied on large spaces for their operations such as Home Depot, Walmart, and Best Buy are all beginning to deploy some type of home delivery service to remain competitive.